COVID-19: No one is safe until all of us are safe

 CARE is a trusted partner in communities around the world, working alongside them to overcome social injustice.
 With your help, we’ll ensure at-risk groups like healthcare providers, frontline workers, caregivers and refugees have fair access to the vaccines.

 It’s vital that everyone has access to life-saving information about COVID-19, so they can protect themselves and their families.
-Together we can engage local communities to promote good hygiene practises, combat stigma and build trust in life-saving vaccine programmes.
+Together we are engaging with local communities to provide safe, accurate information, facilitate dialogue, and partner with local leaders and influencers to combat stigma and build trust in life-saving vaccine programmes.

 Please donate now and help ensure everyone gets fair access to vital vaccines and healthcare, wherever they live.